Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - Many fun grinding quests that make you progress
   - Quests have treats and fun explosives
   - Swords are flipped horizontally
+  - Infinite durability for tools above decorated cobalt and the crowbar (more Terraria-like)
+  - Increased durability for vein mining pickaxes (Dwarven Pickaxe, Steel and Cobalt Pickaxes)
   - Stat rebalances for Redstone and Great sword
   - Dynamic tooltip for Powered Drill fuel usage and its other engines
   - Informative tooltips for machines (if they are deprecated, how they work, alternative names)